Flo Reynolds is a writer, artist and literature producer based in the UK.

-My poetry has appeared in The White Review, Magma, The Interpreter’s House, Datableed, various anthologies, and more.
-My first book of poems is forthcoming in 2021.
-I also write sci-fi novellas under a pseudonym, and creative non-fiction including newsletter essays about my adventures in reading.
-I edit Vessel poetry zine.
+Flo’s poetry has appeared in The White Review, Magma, The Interpreter’s House, Datableed, various anthologies, and more.
+Their first book of poems is forthcoming in 2021 from Guillemot Press.
+They also write fiction and non-fiction, including sci-fi novellas under a pseudonym.
+Flo writes occasional newsletter essays about their adventures in reading and is founder-editor of Vessel poetry zine.

-I work also in programming and producing literature events, festivals, workshops and other programmes at the National Centre for Writing (since 2016).
-I host the NCW Book Club, contribute author interviews to the podcast, and set up a bursary scheme for the Writer’s Toolkit programme that I launched in 2019.
-I chair a quarterly meeting of literature professionals in Norwich.
-I am a Clore Emerging Leader (2019, EL12) and a What Next?
+Flo works in programming and producing literature events, festivals, workshops and other programmes.
+They are Programme Manager at the National Centre for Writing, where they have worked since 2016.
+Flo hosts the NCW Book Club, contributes author interviews to The Writing Life podcast, and set up a bursary scheme for the Writer’s Toolkit programme that they spearheaded and launched in 2019.
+Flo chairs a quarterly meeting of literature professionals in Norwich.
+They are a Clore Emerging Leader (2019, EL12) and a What Next?
 Culture regional ambassador for the Risks, Rights & Reputations programme (2018).

-Previously I have worked in the heritage sector, in academic publishing and archaeological illustration, and in horticulture.
-I have a BA(Hons) in English Literature from the Universtiy of East Anglia (2014).
-To find out more about my career to date, you can find me on LinkedIn.
+Previously Flo has worked in the heritage sector, in academic publishing and archaeological illustration, and in horticulture.
+They have a BA(Hons) in English Literature from the Universtiy of East Anglia (2014).
+To find out more about Flo’s career to date, you can find them on LinkedIn

 All images on this site are Copyright (C) Flo Reynolds, 2019, unless otherwise stated.

 Short 3rd person biography